AntonioND/giibiiadvance/README.md

 GiiBiiAdvance
 =============

-Another GB, GBC and GBA emulator writen in C.
+Another GB, GBC and GBA emulator writen in C. By Antonio Niño Díaz (AntonioND).

 This is an emulator I started a few years ago.
 I haven't released any version since 0.1.0, but I've done some changes that have improved compatibility anyway.